 - Y wire >> PEK terminal

-- Check the wiring on the furnace control board to ensure that your C wire is connected to the C terminal.
-If you’ve installed the PEK, the C wire coming off the PEK must be connected to the C terminal on the board
+If you’ve installed the PEK, the C wire coming off the PEK must be connected to the C terminal on the HVAC control board.

 If you’ve verified that the wiring is correct, then there’s a good chance the issue is voltage-related.
 You can check the voltage yourself if you have a voltmeter; test for voltage between the RC and C wires at the ecobee—anything less than 24VAC will not power the ecobee.